Stiffness: Calculations

+Stiffness is usually defined under quasi-static conditions, but sometimes under dynamic loading.

 In the International System of Units, stiffness is typically measured in newtons per meter ($N/m$).
 In Imperial units, stiffness is typically measured in pounds (lbs) per inch.

 Generally speaking, deflections (or motions) of an infinitesimal element (which is viewed as a point) in an elastic body can occur along multiple DOF (maximum of six DOF at a point).
 For example, a point on a horizontal beam can undergo both a vertical displacement and a rotation relative to its undeformed axis.
 When there are $M$ degrees of freedom a $M \times M$ matrix must be used to describe the stiffness at the point.
 The diagonal terms in the matrix are the direct-related stiffnesses (or simply stiffnesses) along the same degree of freedom and the off-diagonal terms are the coupling stiffnesses between two different degrees of freedom (either at the same or different points) or the same degree of freedom at two different points.
 In industry, the term influence coefficient is sometimes used to refer to the coupling stiffness.

 It is noted that for a body with multiple DOF, the equation above generally does not apply since the applied force generates not only the deflection along its direction (or degree of freedom) but also those along with other directions.

 For a body with multiple DOF, to calculate a particular direct-related stiffness (the diagonal terms), the corresponding DOF is left free while the remaining should be constrained.
 Under such a condition, the above equation can obtain the direct-related stiffness for the degree of unconstrained freedom.
 The ratios between the reaction forces (or moments) and the produced deflection are the coupling stiffnesses.

 The elasticity tensor is a generalization that describes all possible stretch and shear parameters.

+A single spring may intentionally be designed to have variable (non-linear) stiffness throughout its displacement.